The Stella Prize is an annual prize celebrating Australian women’s contribution to literature and is named after Stella Maria Sarah ‘Miles’ Franklin.

 Both nonfiction and fiction books by Australian women are eligible for entry.
+Books entered in the 2019 Stella Prize must be first published between 1 January 2018 and 31 December 2018.
 The winning book will be original, excellent and engaging.

 - The Stella Prize is open to books by female-identifying writers who are either Australian citizens or permanent residents of Australia at the time of entry.